 After a potential project and site pass feasibility screening, enabling tasks must be undertaken to transition toward the planning and pre-construction phases.
 These tasks include:

-- Land lease options/Purchasing;
+- Land lease options/Purchasing (where required);

 - Options to access the site;

 - Community engagement; and

-- On-site sunlight monitoring.
+- Site surveying

 Some of these may take place in conjunction with the planning phase.